cgduncan7/liveframe/README.md

 - [x] add realtime clock in bottom bar
 - [x] test image service
 - [ ] frontend for image upload

+## Notes
+- Image upload works well for now.
+Properly requires authentication and saves original photo to device.
+Frontend should allow more control over cropping as it now just takes the middle of the image.
+- Maybe use sockets to control when restarts can happen?